About Chapter 13...

 Secured claims, like mortgages, must be paid in full, but credit cards can be paid less than the full amount they are owed and the balance will be "wiped out".

 You need to be ready to start paying the trustee and the mortgage within 30 days after you file!
-The amount you pay the trustee is based on your budget.
-We will help you prepare a budget that complies with the bankruptcy code requirements.
+The amount you pay the trustee is based on your budget, primarily.
+I will help you prepare a budget that complies with the bankruptcy code requirements.

 Because a plan lasts from three to five years, approximately, it may be necessary to make adjustments during the case.
-We are usually at your side for the entire term of the plan.
+I am usually at your side for the entire term of the plan.

 Once the plan is confirmed by the judge, you AND your creditors are bound by its terms, subject to the possibility of adjustment, if necessary.

 During the term of the plan, you can NOT sell property or get new credit UNLESS the judge permits it.
-We sometimes are able to help our clients refinance mortgages while in chapter 13.
+I am sometimes able to help clients refinance mortgages while in chapter 13.